TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-migration-planningmigration.md

 # Planning a migration

 Migrating to managed instance can be performed offline and online for most of the workloads.
-Note that managed instance is nearly 100% compatible with on-prem SQL server, however there also exists disparity in some of the functionalities supported.
-For details on managed instance compatibility with on-prem SQL server please see [Managed instance differences, limitations and known issues](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information).
+Note that managed instance is nearly 100% compatible with on-prem.
+SQL server, however there also exists disparity in some of the functionalities supported.
+For details on managed instance compatibility with on-prem.
+SQL server please see [Managed instance differences, limitations and known issues](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information).

 ## **Recommended Steps**

-Migration should be approached in several phases: First, assess compatiblity of your on-premsises SQL databases you wish to migrate to managed instance.
+Migration should be approached in several phases: First, assess compatibility of your on-premises SQL databases you wish to migrate to managed instance.
 Remove any blockers based on the assessment provided.
 Migrate to managed instance choosing one of the online or offline methods.

-Pre-asessment
+Pre-assessment

 1. Review the list of supported features and differences, see [Managed instance differences, limitations and known issues](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information).